\\\ Pet Travel

 - 3. Adequate notice must be given that pets are travelling.

-- 4. Selected airlines permit pets to travel in the cabin where medically approved but at least a week’s notice is required.
+- 4. Selected airlines permit pets to travel in the cabin if medically approved but at least a week’s notice is required.

 - 5. The UK airlines generally allow dogs, cats, birds, rabbits, hamsters, monkeys, ferrets, snakes, tropical fish and other live animals to be transported through dedicated and approved air partner services.